 All final reports can be downloaded here: Final Reports related to the Proposed Rogun HPP.

-In response to a request by the Government of Tajikistan, the World Bank is supporting two studies to evaluate the viability of the proposed Rogun Hydropower Project (HPP) according to international standards:
+In response to a request by the Government of Tajikistan, the World Bank supported two studies to evaluate the viability of the proposed Rogun Hydropower Project (HPP) according to international standards: